ReWind: Understanding Long Videos with Instructed Learnable Memory: Ablation

 \subsection{Qualitative Results}

 Fig. \ref{fig:study_case} provides qualitative examples showcasing ReWind's ability to comprehend long videos while preserving fine-grained details.
-We pose two types of questions to ReWind: (1) a comprehensive description of the entire video content, where ReWind effectively captures the overall narrative and key events of the video, and (2) a question about the changing weather throughout the video, testing ReWind's ability to track and recall information across different scenes.
-In the first response, we highlight the model's hallucinations in red.
-On the other hand, in the second answer, we highlight selected frames from DFS and their corresponding text using matching colors.
-The responses demonstrate ReWind's capacity to maintain a coherent understanding of the video content and accurately recall specific details, even across extended sequences.
+We pose two types of questions: (1) a comprehensive description of the entire video content, where ReWind captures the overall narrative and key events, and (2) a question about the changing weather throughout the video, testing ReWind's ability to track and recall information across different scenes.
+We highlight the model's hallucinations in red.
+In (2), we highlight selected frames from DFS and their corresponding text using matching colors.